 2. FIND OUT WHERE YOU STAND

 If there is already data governance documentation, review this and use it as a starting point for further work.
-Under CCPA, this kind of documentation is mandatory.
+Under GDPR, this kind of documentation is mandatory.
 This is all part of a data protection assessment, which you can learn more about here.

 3. WHAT DATA DO YOU HAVE?